Brian John Marples

 Brian John Marples FRSNZ (31 March 1907 – 1997) was a British zoologist who spent most of his career in New Zealand.

 Early years

 Marples was born in Hessle, Yorkshire, in north-eastern England.
+His parents were Annie and George Marples.
+His father was a teacher of art, and he had an older brother, Morris Marples.

-He was educated at Kingsmead in Cheshire, and St Bees in Cumberland before attending Exeter College at Oxford University.
-He graduated as a BA from Oxford in 1929, subsequently obtaining a MSc from the University of Manchester in 1931, and MA from Oxford in 1933.
-He married Mary (Molly) Joyce Ransford in 1931.
+He was educated at Kingsmead in Cheshire, and St Bees in Cumberland before attending Exeter College, Oxford.
+He graduated BA from Oxford in 1929, subsequently obtaining a MSc degree from the University of Manchester in 1931, and his Oxford degree was promoted to MA in 1933.
+He married Mary Joyce Ransford in 1931.